unicode-org/message-format-wg/exploration/0005-open-close-expressions.md

 When formatting to a string,
 markup placholders format to an empty string by default.
-An implementation may customize this behaviour, e.g. emitting XML-ish tags for each start/end placeholder.
+An implementation may customize this behaviour, e.g. emitting XML-ish tags for each open/close placeholder.

 When formatting to parts (as proposed in <a href="https://github.com/unicode-org/message-format-wg/pull/463">#463</a>), markup placeholders format to an object including the following properties:

-- The `type` of the markup: `"start" | "end"`
+- The `type` of the markup: `"open" | "close" | "stnadalone"`
 - The `name` of the markup, e.g. `"b"` for `{+b}`
+- For _markup-open_ and _markup-standalone_,
-- For _markup-start_, the `options` with the resolved key-value pairs of the expression options
+  the `options` with the resolved key-value pairs of the expression options

 To make use of _markup_,
 the message should be formatted to parts or to some other target supported by the implementation,